Skip to Content

 IPv6 Support

 The protocol does not support IPv6.
 All addresses exchanged in the handshake and connection lists use IPv4 dotted-decimal format or the literal string <Unknown>.
-Provided addresses may differ from the actual socket addresses due to firewall or NAT handling.
+A declared address may differ from the actual socket address due to firewall or NAT handling.

 Message Loops

 The protocol lacks built-in loop detection.
-Complex topologies can cause infinite relaying.
+In complex topologies, this can lead to infinite message relaying.
 MUSHclient mitigates this by discarding recently sent messages for a short period (currently 5 seconds).
-Relay-only implementations should replace real IP addresses with <Unknown> and apply rate limiting.
+It is RECOMMENDED that relay-only implementations replace IPv4 addresses in the connection and peek lists with <Unknown> and apply rate limiting.